Comparing Amazon Music to Apple Music on Android

 - No free or ad-supported options

-For purposes of this showdown, I'll be comparing Amazon Music Unlimited's single-user plan to Apple Music's single-user plan.
-Both services have family plans with similar catalogs, features, and pricing, but Amazon Music offers a half-dozen other plans, including student plans, HD plans, and single-device plans.
+For purposes of this Amazon Music vs. Apple Music showdown, I'll be comparing Amazon Music Unlimited's single-user plan to Apple Music's single-user plan.
+Both services have family plans with similar catalogs, features, and pricing, but Amazon Music offers a half-dozen other plans, including student, Ultra HD, and single-device plans.

-As you might expect, these two tech giants have a lot of the same content deals and similar music catalogs.
-They are priced competitively with one another and the rest of the field (though Amazon offers its Prime subscribers a price break for individual plans and single-device plans).
-When it comes to high-definition and high fidelity music, however, Amazon definitely steals the show.
+As you might expect, these two tech giants have a lot of the same content deals and similar music catalogs, which makes them both rank among the best music streaming services.
+They are priced competitively with one another and the rest of the field (though Amazon offers Prime subscribers a price break for individual and single-device plans).
+When it comes to high-definition and high fidelity music, however, Amazon steals the show.

 |Amazon Music Unlimited